rayosborn/cfcal/DESCRIPTION.rst

-CFlib: Python calculator for crystal fields
+CFcal: Python calculator for crystal fields
 ===========================================

 This is a Python package for performing calculations of crystal field (CF)